andywis/digital-music-stand/README.txt

 To install, type "install.sh"

-To run, type "~/start_dms.sh".
+To run, Open a terminal window and type "~/start_dms.sh".
 This will start the app and launch a browser to display it.

 Then follow the instructions to upload scores and create a playlist.